warrdel-erp/stones-be/md/work.md

 55. Set default user location error for not access.
 56. SIPL detail Notes Populate.
 57. drawer data in inventory.
+58. keep everything in SIPL as in PO

 ---